 There’s nothing like having a healthy, lush lawn on your landscape.
 If you’re just growing a fresh lawn or you’re doing a little reseeding, watering is the most vital care routine to start the seeds and keep them growing.
-If you’ve taken the time and resources to seed your lawn, keep in mind that your watering pattern can be the difference between growing a healthy, thick lawn and dealing with bare spots.

-So it’s important to understand the water requirements of your grass seeds.
-But there are several factors involved, this is why we’ve created a guide for grass seeds that answers all your pressing questions.
-In this article, you’ll figure out how often you’ll need to water the grass seeds and how long it would take for your grass seed to germinate.
+So, it’s important to understand the water requirements of your grass seeds.
+But there are several factors involved, and this is why we’ve created a guide for grass seeds that answers all your pressing questions.

 How Long Will Grass Seeds Live Without Water?